 These policies are in place for the safety, enjoyment, and continued camaraderie of all players, the sponsoring venues, sponsor bars, and the entire Club.

-Any ejected individual must get approval by NYC Social prior to attending or participating in future games, leagues, or hosted events, including Post-Game Socials.
+Any ejected individual must get approval by NYC Social prior to attending or participating in future Club games, leagues, or hosted events, including Post-Game Parties.
 Attempted participation without approval is subject to further penalties.
-Rulings may include, but are not limited to, probation, Game/league suspension, or permanent expulsion.
+Rulings may include, but are not limited to, probation, game/league suspension, or permanent expulsion.

 Teams not advancing to the Playoffs will be awarded a Consolation Game.

-Top teams will advance to the Playoffs – typically a Single Elimination Tournament – where they will compete for Gold and Silver Medals and Prizes.
+Top teams will advance to the Playoffs – typically a single elimination tournament – where they will compete for Gold, Silver and Bronze medals and prizes.
 Please note: Spirit and Bar Awards are given to deserving teams, regardless of ranking.

-To be eligible for Playoffs, teams must have an average Sportsmanship rating of at least ‘4.0’ and cannot have Forfeited more than one Game during the regular season.
-Sorry, no Substitute players are allowed in the Playoffs.
-Any team receiving less than ‘3.5’ Sportsmanship in a Playoff Game Forfeits its spot in the bracket, plus they must receive approval from NYC Social prior to participating in future games, leagues, or hosted events.
+To be eligible for Playoffs, teams must have an average Sportsmanship rating of at least ‘4.0’ and cannot have forfeited more than one game during the regular Season.
+Sorry, no substitute players are allowed in the Playoffs.
+Any team receiving less than ‘3.5’ Sportsmanship in a Playoff game forfeits its spot in the bracket, plus they must receive approval from NYC Social prior to participating in future Club games, leagues, or hosted events.